-The Enlightenment and Age of Reason
+The Enlightenment and Age of Reason (18th century)

-The Enlightenment along with the Renaisance and Reformation was a key step in the formation of the Western mind.
+The Enlightenment along with the Renaisance and Reformation were the key steps in the formation of the Western mind.
 Many of the most influential Enlightenment thinkers were French, but the Enlightenment was a movement which over time affected all of Europe to varying degrees.
 America was also affected by the Enlightenment, but the American exoerience was different, in part because of the Great Awakening.
 The Enlightenment is also termed the Age of Reason.
 Authors define it differently and there were many different aspects, but the Enlightenment at it heart was a basic turn in the Western mindset.
 The West for more than a milenium had been dominated by religion, often descrined as faith.
 Even the Reformation had not changed this.
 In fact the Protestants were often more consumed with faith and theological questions than the Roman church.
 With the Enlightenment, primacy was given to reason.
 Intelectuals began to think that objective truth about life and the universe could be achieved through rational thought.
 The advances achieved in physics, led by Sir Issac Newton in Britain, had a profound impact on European intellectuals.
 Enlightenment writers begasn to think that the same kind of systematic thinking could be used to understand and improve areas of human activity as well.
 A whole new system of aesthetics, ethics, government, and logic was developed based on reason.
 The Enligtenment was an era of great optimism.
 Enlightenment thinks were convinced that reason could dramatically improve society.
 They were not openly athiestic, but they were highly critical of religion which they often equated with irrationality and superstition.
 The Enlightement also attacked political tyranny.
 The intelectual ferment of the Enlightenment led to the American and subsequent Latin American revolutions as well as the French Revolution which had a much more pronounced impact on Europe. the Enlightenment prepared the foundation for both classical liberalism and capitalism.
 There were comparable movements in music (high baroque and classical) and art (neo-classical).

 The Rise of the West

-The Enlightenment along with the Renaisance and Reformation was a key step in the formation of the Western mind.
+The Enlightenment along with the Renaisance and Reformation were the key steps in the formation of the Western mind.
 Historians have asked why the West emerged as such a dominant force in the world.
 Victorians attributed it largely to racial superority and religious rightiouness.
 These attitudes continued into the 20th century.
 Only after World War II have modern historians addressed this question without the weight of racial and religious traditions.
 Various explanations have been offerd.
 Some writers have suggested climate.
 Soe have suggested that Christianity, especially Protestantism, proved to be a was pragmatic and practical.
 Others have offered rather mechanistic explanations such as the presence of suitable draft animals, resources, and resistance to disase.
 [Diamond] These authors are often thought provoking and offer many valuable insights.
 One weakness in many of these assessments is their tendency to ignore China.
 After all the technological innovations that led to the Western dominance in guns and steel began with technological discoveries in China, And until fairly recently (about the 16th century), China was technologically more afvanced than the West.
 We believe that the great intelectual movements (The Renaissance, the Reformation, and the Enlightenment) that produced the Western mind and outlook, plasyed a major role in the rise of the West.

 Countries